 A lot of us feel helpless at the moment – watching ecological crisis unfold and fascism rise.
 One thing that’s helped me find a way through this is to nurture a sense of belonging to the world we’re trying to make better.
 Connecting to nature can give us strength to fight by helping us to feel like we are part of something bigger – as well as offering ways to take care of ourselves and each other.

-In trained with Change in Nature in 2019, completing their Nature Facilitator course.
+I trained with Change in Nature in 2019, completing their Nature Facilitator course.
 This was a profound experience for me: I went into the programme looking for some useful tools and activities to combine with creative writing workshops, and I emerged from it with a renewed sense of purpose and connection.
+The year after, I trained in facilitating The Work That Reconnects with Active Hope London.

 Queers in the Woods